-ASML uses several Siemens PLM Software solutions, including Teamcenter® software for digital lifecycle management and NX™ software for product design.
+ASML uses several Siemens Digital Industries Software solutions, including Teamcenter® software for digital lifecycle management and NX™ software for product design.
 Recently, the Industrial Engineering department of ASML began using Plant Simulation, a discrete-event simulation tool.

 “The Industrial Engineering team functions in between D&E (Development and Engineering) and M&L (Manufacturing and Logistics),” explains Andreas Schoenwaldt, Industrial Specification Management (ISM) team manager at ASML.
 “The production simulations that we develop using Plant Simulation support building a bridge between these groups.
 We have to make many decisions regarding the establishment of new production facilities, or improving existing ones.
 Plant Simulation helps us make these decisions after simulating what-if production scenarios.
 Our machines have to perform to high standards; they need to print very small features on silicon wafers, printing 30-40 layers exactly on top of each other, and do it extremely fast.
 Precision is measured in nanometers.
 A relentless drive to innovate is part of the ASML culture, and has allowed us to meet this challenge.
 In this context, we had the need for a discrete-event software simulation tool to simulate and optimize our production.”